 Average Weather in San Antonio Texas, United States

-In San Antonio, the temperature typically varies from 43°F to 96°F over the course of the year, and is rarely below 31°F or above 101°F.
+In San Antonio, the summers are hot and oppressive, the winters are short and cool, and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 43°F to 96°F and is rarely below 31°F or above 101°F.

 The hot season lasts for 3.7 months, from May 29 to September 20, with an average daily high temperature above 89°F. The hottest day of the year is August 6, with an average high of 96°F and low of 76°F.

 The cool season lasts for 2.8 months, from November 26 to February 21, with an average daily high temperature below 70°F. The coldest day of the year is January 6, with an average low of 43°F and high of 63°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In San Antonio, the average percentage of the sky covered by clouds experiences mild seasonal variation over the course of the year.